surge-synthesizer/sst-jucegui/README.md

 SHORTCIRCUIT CRITICAL

+- better hierarchy in style sheets
+    - for instance, want a default base style for things like borders
+    - and fonts
+- draggable value slider with typein (like the range boxes)
+    - Its there but
+    - Fully Styled
+    - Including the colors for the typeover and stuff
+    - And click-out-to-cancel gestures also
 - combo box dropdown
-- draggable value slider with typein (like the range boxes)
-- tabbed panel (named panel + multiswitch with selection callback)
+- tabbed panel (named panel subclass)
 - Deactivated state
+    - knobs
+    - sliders
+    - typeindrags
+- Basic accessibility for slider knob and dragger at least
+- accessible tab order works with named panels
 - tree view
     - ScrollBars
     - Drag and Select Events